Though quiet, Rotherhithe is certainly not boring, boasting a good selection of all the following:

 Of course, we’re also just a short hop away from London Bridge, with its plethora of restaurants and bars, and neighbouring Bermondsey has a good selection of options for both dining in or taking out.
 The many culinary delights of Shoreditch are also only a few stops away on the overground.

 For a dose of culture, the aforementioned Brunel Museum hosts concerts, choirs, theatre, films, and opera, while the Surrey Quays Odeon shows the current blockbusters on its several spacious screens.
 Sands Film Studios also runs a weekly Cinema Club as well as various other events.

 On a larger scale, the newly repurposed Printworks, formerly the site of the printing presses for the Metro and Evening Standard newspapers, holds live and electronic music seasons in its six soundproofed event spaces.

-From the ever-so-handy Best Buy across the road to the late-opening Tesco Extra at Surrey Quays, King & Queen Wharf is certainly not short of grocery options, with the newly opened Co-op on the corner of Beatson Walk offering even greater convenience.
+From the ever-so-handy Best Buy across the road and the Co-op on the corner of Beatson Walk to the late-opening Tesco Extra at Surrey Quays, King & Queen Wharf is certainly not short of grocery options.

 For a wider range of goods, Surrey Quays Shopping Centre is currently home to a Decathlon Sports store and The Range home store, along with various other shops and services for all your everyday needs – though the current redevelopment of the area promises to offer an even larger choice of retailers in an attractive landscaped setting.
 In addition, Canary Wharf shopping centre is just one stop away on the Jubilee line, or a ferry ride from the Doubletree hotel down the road.